SpineEventEngine/SpineEventEngine.github.io/_data/navigation/README.md

 #### Example for the two-level navigation list

 ```
-concepts:
+doc_side_nav:
   - page: Messaging
     url: '#messaging'
-    sub_nav_id: messaging
+    id: messaging
-    sub_nav:
+    children:
       - page: Command
         url: /docs/concepts/command.html
       - page: Event
         url: /docs/concepts/event.html
 ```

 - `page` - the page name that will be displayed in the navigation and will show a collapsed tree by clicking on it.
-- `url` - href attribute that is equal to the collapsed sub-navigation `ID`.
+- `url` - href attribute that is equal to the collapsed child navigation `ID`.
-- `sub_nav_id` - `ID` of the collapsed sub-navigation.
+- `id` - `ID` of the collapsed child navigation.
-- `sub_nav` - sub-navigation container.
-It's always `sub_nav` for the second-level.
+- `children` - children navigation container.

 #### Example for the three-level navigation list